 C. Ranking Bids with Equal NPV Results [?]

 In the event that Calypso receives two or more single qualified bids at the highest NPV of all bids received, and insufficient capacity exists to satisfy all such bids, all tying bidders shall be assigned a pro rata share of the firm capacity requested.
 Such tying bidders shall have __ days to resubmit Precedent Agreements that accurately reflect the agreed-upon or assigned allocation of capacity.
+[Should bidders be asked to state the minimum amount of capacity they are willing to be allocated in the event of tying NPV bids?]

 D. Procedure to Award Capacity